 Since Lilian was a little girl, Reiki, Healing, Massage and Yoga were part of her life (even though she didn't know it was called that way).
 This entire unknown yet very familiar world of healing, energy and Yoga in all its forms, felt like home from the moment she discovered that there was indeed; way more than the eyes can see.

 Lindsay her passion for yoga started at the age of 19, soon she discovered Astanga yoga and fell in love with this dynamic type of yoga.
 This unique yoga style has changed her life and transformed her way of seeing things in a more forgiving and loving way.

 Lisanne’s passion for yoga started in a hot and sweaty Bikram Yoga room in 2008.
-The intense practice, which started as a way to blow off some steam from a stressful live in fashion design, brought her some sincerely spiritual moments that slowly resonated through the rest of her live.
+The intense practice, which started as a way to blow off some steam from a stressful life in fashion design, brought her some sincerely spiritual moments that slowly resonated with the rest of her life.

 Hatha, Yin, Yoga Basics, Meditation, Yin Yang, Restorative, Mindfulness

 After years of practicing yoga next to a busy office job, Lonneke's curiosity for yoga had grown.
 A couple of things came together, which led her to yoga philosophy, mindfulness and Chinese medicine.
 It was a process of healing in itself.